mfkiwl/gnss_share/README.md

 Run with `-h` to see the list of supported command line options.

+### NOTE: the following signal functionality is not yet implemented:
 In addition to the command line options, this application will respond to the following signals: